 Senior Research Fellow

-Denis Byrne joined the Institute in 2014 as a Senior Research Fellow specialising in heritage studies.
+Denis Byrne joined the Institute in 2014 as a Senior Research Fellow specialising in heritage studies and he is the HDR Director.
 Previously he was manager of cultural heritage research (opens in a new window) at the Office of Environment and Heritage NSW.